Improved perturbative QCD study of the decay $B_c^+ \to \eta_c L^+$: Numerical Results and Discussions

-Analogous to $B_c^+ \to \eta_c b_1(1235)^+$ but different to $B_c^+ \to \eta_c a_0(980, 1450)^+$, the considerably constructive interferences due to the anti-symmetric leading-twist distribution amplitude between the two nonfactorizable-emission diagrams Fig.~\ref{fig:fig1}(c) and \ref{fig:fig1}(d) work in the $B_c^+ \to \eta_c a_2(1320)^+$ mode indeed.
-The future measurements on the iPQCD predictions of $B_c^+ \to \eta_c L^+$ in this work could help test, even differentiate the reliability of the adopted approaches in the literature, which might help us to further understand the rich QCD dynamics in $B_c$-meson decays through pulling together disparate ideas.
+Analogous to $B_c^+ \to \eta_c b_1(1235)^+$ but different from $B_c^+ \to \eta_c a_0(980, 1450)^+$, the considerably constructive interferences due to the antisymmetric leading-twist distribution amplitude between the two nonfactorizable-emission diagrams in Figs.~\ref{fig:fig1}(c) and \ref{fig:fig1}(d) work in the $B_c^+ \to \eta_c a_2(1320)^+$ mode indeed.
+The future measurements on the iPQCD predictions of $B_c^+ \to \eta_c L^+$ in this work could help test, even differentiate, the reliability of the adopted approaches in the literature, which might help us to further understand the rich QCD dynamics in $B_c$-meson decays through pulling together disparate ideas.